wp-plugins/floating-social-media-icon/readme.txt

 	★ Featured Plugin On Many Plugin Review Sites

-You can make the icons to appear automatically or you can use social media widgets, shortcode or php code to display icons where ever you like to show.
+You can make the icons to appear automatically or you can use social media widgets, short-code or PHP code to display icons where ever you like to show.
 If you use the option to show it automatically.

 [Floating Social Media Icon Premium Version is available with more features and performance improvements](http://clients.acurax.com/link.php?id=11/ "Floating Social Media Icon Premium")